pensjonatus/flash-fiction/blog/julians-glasses.md

 ---
-title: "Julian's Glasses"
+title: Julian's Glasses
 date: '2012-05-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, Monica," Sarah kissed her friend on the cheek.
 They hugged for half a